alexgasparyan/SmartPreferences/README.md

 }
 ```
 For `@Observe`:
-* **tag** - Optional annotation that is used to bind listener method to field in the same class.
+* **tag** - Optional attribute that is used to bind listener method to field in the same class.

 For `@Subscribe`:
-* **tag** - Required annotation that is used to bind listener method to field in the same class.
+* **tag** - Required attribute that is used to bind listener method to field in the same class.
 Tag should not be empty, otherwise binding will not occur.

 There are also limitations for listener method.
 Method: